temporalio/documentation/docs/typescript/client.md

 There are a range of [`WorkflowOptions`](https://typescript.temporal.io/api/interfaces/client.workflowoptions/), notable ones listed here:

 - `taskQueue` (required): Task queue to use for workflow tasks.
 It should match a task queue specified when creating a Worker that hosts the workflow code.
-- `workflowId` (recommended): Specify unique Workflow ID to assign to the Workflow Execution.
+- `workflowId` (recommended): Specify unique [Workflow ID](/docs/concepts/workflows#workflow-id) to assign to the Workflow Execution.
   - We recommend assigning business-meaningful customer or order IDs here to prevent duplicate transactions.
   - Workflow ID is "unique" in that Temporal will guarantee only one Workflow Execution with this ID is run at any point in time (within a given namespace).
-    Advanced users can tweak this behavior with the [workflowIdReusePolicy](https://typescript.temporal.io/api/interfaces/client.workflowoptions/#workflowidreusepolicy).
+    Advanced users can finetune this behavior with the [workflowIdReusePolicy](https://typescript.temporal.io/api/interfaces/client.workflowoptions/#workflowidreusepolicy).
   - If not specified, a UUID is generated, which you can access with `handle.workflowId`.
 - `cronSchedule`: see ["Scheduling Cron Workflows"](#scheduling-cron-workflows)
 - `searchAttributes`: Specifies additional indexed information for visibility/metadata (see our [Search docs](https://docs.temporal.io/docs/server/workflow-search/)).